AI-and-Inclusion/ai-and-inclusion.github.io/home.md

 ## Organization Committee {#organization}

-- Mike Wald, School of Electronics and Computer Science, Univeristy of Southampton
+- Mike Wald, School of Electronics and Computer Science, University of Southampton
-- Chaohai Ding, School of Electronics and Computer Science, Univeristy of Southampton
+- Chaohai Ding, School of Electronics and Computer Science, University of Southampton
 - E.A.
-Draffan, School of Electronics and Computer Science, Univeristy of Southampton
+Draffan, School of Electronics and Computer Science, University of Southampton
 - Silvia Mirri, Department of Computer Science and Engineering DISI, University of Bologna

 ## Acknowledgment